soulwa/searchneu/docs/Installation.md

 ### Build the code for production

 This command will build the frontend and backend for production.
 This will transform the ES6 to ES5 so it will run in `node` directly, (without `babel-node`) and in many different browsers.
-When you push a branch, travis will make sure that `yarn build` works.

 ```bash
 yarn build